vidispine/hull/hull/doc/transformations.md

 With `hull.config.general.render.passes: 1`, the env var `RESOLVE_A` resolves to `_HT*hull.config.specific.field_c`, the yet unresolved literal value of `field_b`.

-With `hull.config.general.render.passed: 1`, the env var `RESOLVE_A` resolves to `_HT*hull.config.specific.field_g`, effectively already resolving a large number of forward references.
+With `hull.config.general.render.passes: 2`, the env var `RESOLVE_A` resolves to `_HT*hull.config.specific.field_g`, effectively already resolving a large number of forward references.

-With `hull.config.general.render.passed: 3`, the env var `RESOLVE_A` resolves to `Found me!`, thus all forward references were resolved successfully.
+With `hull.config.general.render.passes: 3`, the env var `RESOLVE_A` resolves to `Found me!`, thus all forward references were resolved successfully.